cam-garrison/documentcloud-metadata-grabber/README.md

 ### main.py

-This is the file to edit to implement your Add-On specific functionality.
-You should define a class which inherits from `AddOn` from `addon.py`.
-Then you can instantiate a new instance and call the main method, which is the entry point for your Add-On logic.
-You may access the data parsed by `AddOn` as well as using the helper methods defined there.
-The `HelloWorld` example Add-On demonstrates using many of these features.
+This is the file that implements the metadata scraping Add-On specific functionality.

-If you need to add more files, remember to instantiate the main Add-On class from a file called `main.py` - that is what the GitHub action will call with the Add-On parameters upon being dispatched.
+It contains the class MetadataScrape which inherits from AddOn from addon.py.

 ### config.yaml